Moving to a smaller property can have a number of advantages. You could:

 Financial and legal considerations

 Be clear about the financial arrangements.
-Moving in with family could have implications for care home fees or means-tested benefits later.
+Moving in with family or friends could have implications for care home fees or means-tested benefits later.
 It is important to clarify:

 - who pays for what

 - how the arrangement will affect the wider family – for example, in terms of inheritance